zeyneddinoz/tubebend/README.md

 [Click here for interactive plot result](https://zeyneddinoz.github.io/tubebend/plots/Exp_11_SENSOR_MANDREL_AXIAL_Load_[kN]_sensors)

+NOTE: If you haven't run the code in Python yet and would like to view the results, please use the Firefox browser to open the downloaded plots.

 ---

 📄 This dataset is shared for preview/research purposes.
 The license will be added later.